ONLYOFFICE/onlyoffice-redmine/README.md

 ### Attachment

 <details>
-  <summary>Show attachment page</summary>
+  <summary>Show Attachment page</summary>

 ![Attachment page](docs/images/attachment-page.png)

 </details>

-On the attachment page, the user can open the attachment to view, edit, or convert it.
+On the Attachment page, users can open the attachment to view, edit, or convert it.
 The options displayed in the interface may vary depending on the user's permissions for the module where the attachment is located.

 ### Files

 <details>
-  <summary>Show files page</summary>
+  <summary>Show Files page</summary>

 ![Files page](docs/images/files-page.png)

 </details>

-On the files page, the user can open the attachment to view, edit, or convert it.
+On the Files page, users can open the attachment to view, edit, or convert it.
 The options displayed in the interface may vary depending on the user's permissions.

 | Option            | Permissions              |
 | ----------------- | ------------------------ |